SimonSubokLee/ston-docs-son/admin/intro.rst

 .. figure:: img/intro_cache1.png
    :align: center

-The scale of data transfer is proportional to the number of users and the size of content.
+The scale of data delivery is proportional to the number of users and the size of content.
 At the edge layer, the service can detect the number of users and the particular content they are requesting.
 The effective process flow will be bottom-up style from the edge layer.
-Therefore, the edge server adopted an on-demand cache transfer method that responds to user's requests.
+Therefore, the edge server adopted an on-demand caching that responds to user's requests.
 In addition, a management system won't be necessary.
 A detailed operation procedure is described in the figure below.

 .. figure:: img/intro_cache2.png
    :align: center

-When the edge server is requested to transfer content for the first time, it obtains content from the storage layer first, then transfers it to the user.
+When the edge server is requested to deliver content for the first time, it obtains content from the storage layer first, then transfers it to the user.
 The transferred content are also saved in the edge server for the next use.
-From the second request for the content on, the edge server immediately retrieves saved content and transfers it to customers.
+From the second request for the content on, the edge server immediately retrieves saved content and deliver it to customers.
 The saved content is only valid for the pre-set TTL (Time-To-Live) period.

-The edge server can process quite a large amount of content to transfer in this way.
-This method enables the transfer of massive data quickly with minimal expansion of the application and the storage layer.
+The edge server can process quite a large amount of content to deliver in this way.
+This method enables the delivery of massive data quickly with minimal expansion of the application and the storage layer.
 Therefore, any expandable services should consider the edge server.

 The STON edge server is the software that aims for an unrestricted and unconditional environment.
 The server is designed to provide maximum performance on any type of hardware platform.